- What is the Chinese Government Scholarship?

 Step by step application procedure to apply for Chinese Government Scholarship is explained here:

-How to apply for CSC Scholarship?
+How to apply for the CSC Scholarship – Chinese Government Scholarship?

 - Find Chinese University offering CSC Scholarships

-- Find CSC Scholarship webpage of University
+- Find the CSC Scholarship webpage of University

-- Fill CSC Scholarship Online application form
+- Fill CSC Scholarship/ Chinese Government Scholarship Online application form

 - Select category B for CSC Scholarship